Reetryyy/oneline/README.md

 # Oneline Scripts for Deployed Applications

-This repository contains online deployment scripts for various applications on different operating systems.
+This repository contains oneline deployment scripts for various applications on different operating systems.

 ## Getting Started